hannahgur/assignment3angular/README.md

 Functionalities:
 * Select the pokemons you want to catch
-* Press the cathc button to send them to your pokedex
+* Press the catch button to send them to your pokedex

 #### Pokedex: List of the collected pokemons

-Overview of the collected pokemons with a image and the name
+Overview of your collected pokemons with a image and their name

 ### Project By